kabouras33/restaurant-app/README.md

      npm install
      ```

-4. **Configure Environment Variables**:
-   - Create a `.env` file in the root directory and configure your environment variables for both frontend and backend.

-5. **Run the Application**:
+4. **Run the Application**:
    - Start the backend server:
      ```bash
-     cd backend
-     uvicorn main:app --reload
+     uvicorn backend.main:app --reload
      ```
    - Start the frontend development server:
      ```bash
-     cd frontend
      npm run dev
      ```

 ## Usage Guide

-- **Access the Dashboard**: After setting up, navigate to `http://localhost:3000` to access the dashboard.
+- Access the application by navigating to `http://localhost:3000` in your web browser.
+- Register as a new user or log in with existing credentials.
-- **Admin Access**: Use the admin credentials provided during setup to manage users and settings.
+- Use the dashboard to manage inventory, reservations, and view reports.

 ## API Documentation

-The backend API is documented using OpenAPI.
-After starting the backend server, access the API documentation at `http://localhost:8000/docs`.
+The API is documented using FastAPI's interactive documentation.
+Once the backend server is running, access the API docs at `http://localhost:8000/docs`.

 ## Testing Instructions

-1. **Backend Testing**:
+1. **Backend Tests**:
+   - Ensure the virtual environment is activated.
-   - Run tests using Pytest:
+   - Run Pytest:
      ```bash
-     cd backend
-     pytest
+     pytest backend/tests
      ```

-2. **Frontend Testing**:
+2. **Frontend Tests**:
-   - Run tests using Jest and React Testing Library:
+   - Navigate to the frontend directory:
      ```bash
      cd frontend
+     ```
+   - Run the tests:
+     ```bash
      npm test
      ```

 ## Deployment Guide

-1. **Docker Deployment**:
+1. **Docker Setup**:
+   - Ensure Docker and Docker Compose are installed.
-   - Build and run the Docker containers using Docker Compose:
+   - Build and run the containers:
      ```bash
      docker-compose up --build
      ```

 2. **AWS EC2 Deployment**:
-   - Set up an EC2 instance and configure it to run Docker containers.
+   - Set up an EC2 instance and configure security groups.
-   - Use GitHub Actions for CI/CD to automate deployments.
+   - Deploy the Docker containers to the EC2 instance.

+3. **Cloudflare Configuration**:
+   - Set up DNS records and SSL certificates using Cloudflare for secure access.

 ## Contributing Guidelines

-We welcome contributions from the community.
-To contribute:
+We welcome contributions!
+Please follow these steps:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bugfix.
 3. Commit your changes and push to your fork.
-4. Submit a pull request with a detailed description of your changes.
+4. Create a pull request with a detailed description of your changes.

-## License
+## License Information

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.
 ```